In this section on mental health, I have talked about inappropriate anger and self-pity.

 But it’s OK.

-I wanted to be a commercial pilot, but my eyesight didn’t permit that.
+I wanted to be a pilot, but my eyesight didn’t permit that.
 I don’t know of any woman who is completely satisfied with her looks.
 The money being spent on beauty products and fashion in America, could feed most of the hungry little girls in the world, who cannot even grow a good set of teeth, because they don’t get enough food.

 When we succumb to bad-jealousy, we ruin whatever potential we have, because we either become contentious, angry destroyers, or we become self-medicating, bumps-on-a-log.